 This has become my mission in life, to help high performers like you overcome the terrible toll it can take.

 That’s why I wrote my latest book, Unstoppable: How to Get Through Hell, Overcome Anxiety, and Dominate in Business and in Life

-And as my gift to you, we’ve made it available for just 99 cents on Amazon today.
+And as my gift to you, we’ve made it available for just 99 cents on Amazon for Kindle.

 This isn’t a sales page… there are no other offers.

 It’s just 99 cents for my life’s work in helping you get freedom from High Performance Anxiety.

 There are already 33 five-star reviews for this book about how this book changed my reader’s lives … and it’ll change yours for the better too.